 You’ll never go back to canned biscuits again after making your own Southern Style Biscuits!

 I make these biscuits at least once a month.
-The boys loves helping me cut them all out.
+The boys love helping me cut them all out.
 I have this crush on making pies because it’s so soothing to me to make the dough.
 I get the same way about these biscuits.
-There start off really similar to a pie dough, and in the end you get these fluffy, delicious bites of bread.
+There start off really similar to a pie dough, and in the end, you get these fluffy, delicious bites of bread.
 The dough’s not bad either.
 So treat yourself this weekend.
-Skip the store bought canned biscuits and make yourself a big plate of biscuit happiness!
+Skip the store-bought canned biscuits and make yourself a big plate of biscuit happiness!

 - 2 cups flour